-Clinical Assistant Professor of Urology
+Clinical Associate Professor of Urology

 Anatomic Pathology; Anatomy; Andrology; Cancer Screening; Cancer Treatment and Prevention; Clinical Research; Community Health Research; Education; Health Disparities Research; Immune Checkpoint Inhibitors; Medical Education Research; Military & Veterans Health/Healthcare; Minimally Invasive Surgery; Oncology; Racial Disparities Health Research; Robotic Surgery; Sexual Dysfunction; Sexual Medicine; Surgery - Laparoscopic; Surgery – Minimally Invasive and Robotic; Urinary Tract Infection; Urology

 In my role as the Chief of Urology at the Veteran's Administration Western New York Healthcare System in Buffalo, NY, and as the Director of the UB residency site, I oversee a bustling clinical practice.
 Our team consists of two full-time and two part-time urologists, handling a diverse caseload in general urology and urologic oncology.
 Our cases range from routine procedures to intricate cancer treatments.
 Having completed my fellowship in Surgical Oncology in Urology at the Roswell Park Cancer Center, my primary focus lies in urologic oncology and robotic surgeries, which make up around 40% of our practice.

 Our residents benefit from a substantial degree of independence in both clinical settings and the operating room.
 They work under the close guidance of senior residents and experienced urology staff.
 Medical students also gain hands-on experience from the outset and actively participate in all teaching activities.